Kareo Terms of Service

 - Aggregation Services and De-identified Data.
 Kareo may use protected health information to provide you with data aggregation services (as that term is defined by HIPAA) and to create de-identified data in accordance with 45 CFR 164.514(a)-(c).
 Kareo shall solely own all right, title and interest, in any de-identified data it creates from protected health information.
 Kareo and its affiliates may use and disclose, during and after this agreement, all aggregate, anonymized information and de-identified data for purposes of enhancing the Service, technical support and other business purposes, all in compliance with the HIPAA Privacy Standards, including without limitation the limited data set and de-identification of information regulations.

 - Electronic Prescriptions for Controlled Substances.
-If Customer uses the Services for Electronic Prescriptions for Controlled Substance (Electronic Prescriptions), the following applies:
+If Customer uses the Services for Electronic Prescriptions for Controlled Substances (EPCS), the following applies:

-- Electronic Prescriptions (Excluding Prescriptions for Controlled Substances).
-If Customer uses the Service for Electronic Prescriptions (excluding prescriptions for controlled substances), the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility as Customer would take when transmuting paper or phone prescriptions.
+- Electronic Prescriptions Excluding Prescriptions for Controlled Substances (Non-EPCS Electronic Prescriptions).
+If Customer uses the Service for Non-EPCS Electronic Prescriptions, the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility as Customer would take when transmuting paper or phone prescriptions.

 - Meaningful Use.
 Customer and providers intending to attest for Meaningful Use agree to follow the processes and procedures recommended in Kareo’s Meaningful Use training such that Kareo’s tracking and reports function appropriately.